Sankalp-G/Local-Library/README.md

 The Local Library Project is a web-based library management system built using Node.js, Express.js, and Mongoose.
 It allows users to browse a catalog of books, check out authors and reserved books, and manage library assets.

+This was part of the MDN Express Tutorial which you can find [here](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website)

+## Preview
 ![Preview](preview.png)

 ## Try it yourself